Udaykirancheera15/multi-container_app/README.md

 This will stop and remove the containers, but the data stored in the MongoDB container will be lost unless volumes are defined.
 License

-This project is licensed under the MIT License.
 It is based on a Docker tutorial and includes modifications demonstrating my understanding of Docker and containerization principles.